ExtendRealityLtd/Tilia.CameraRigs.TrackedAlias.Unity/Documentation/API/TrackedAliasFacade.md

 #### ActiveRightController

-Retrieves the active Right Controller that the TrackedAlias is using.
+Retrieves the active Right Controller GameObject that the TrackedAlias is using.

 ##### Declaration